TRC-HPC/OpenFOAM-HPC/README.md

 # Case setup

 The case consists of a cylinder of unit diameter at the center of the computational domain.
-The inlet velocity is 0.2m/s, and the flow properties are such that the Reynolds number is 3900.
+The inlet Mach number is 0.2, and the flow properties are such that the Reynolds number is 3900.
 Three different mesh sizes are provided:
   - Small (S): around 1 million total cells
   - Medium (M): around 12.5 million total cells
   - Large (L): around 80 million total cells